 - German Short-Haired Pointer

 How to avoid shedding

-The only thing to avoid shedding is daily brushing to get rid of those dead hairs before they fall on the carpet.
+The only way to avoid shedding is to undergo daily brushing in order to get rid of those dead hairs before they fall on the carpet.
 Keeping the skin healthy and parasite free is also important.
 A dog that is stressed or has fleas will shed more, as will a dog with allergies.
 If your dog is a heavy shedder it is worthwhile asking your vet to check his skin and perhaps even check for diseases such as hypothyroidism or Cushing’s disease that can lead to hair loss.
 Dogs will also shed throughout winter if they are inside under artificial lighting.

-If you want a true non-shedder with a low maintenance coat, consider one of the hairless breeds, such as the Mexican hairless, Xoloitzcuintle, Peruvian Inca Orchid, Hairless Khala and American Hairless Terrier.
+If you’re looking for a dog that doesn’t shed with a low maintenance coat, just go for one of the non-shedding dogs, such as the Mexican hairless, Xoloitzcuintle, Peruvian Inca Orchid, Hairless Khala and American Hairless Terrier.

 Whatever the breed, all dogs have hair, some have hair more similar to ours, which can fall out, but generally keeps growing until it is cut.
 While others have shorter fur that essentially grows to a certain length then drops out.
 Many dogs have a mix of fur and hair, with a softer downy undercoat and coarser hair over the top.
-If you want a completely hair-free house, aim for a dog with a continuously growing hair coat and keep that coat as short as possible.
+If you want a completely hair-free house, it’s worth looking into types of dogs that don’t shed.